-Pick and Place Robot Cover Image
+Pick and Place Robotic Arm

 As a part of the University of North Carolina at Charlotte mechanical engineering curriculum, all students take part in MEGR 3156, also known as Junior Design.
 In one semester students have to design, fabricate and program a working 3 degree-of-freedom pick and place robot that autonomously or manually scans a grid and picks up five randomly placed steel balls to deposit on the other side of the robot as fast as possible.
 As requirements for this project, the pick up and drop off grid dimensions are given as well as maximum power and motor specs.
 Everything else is for the teams to decide.
 A weighted score combining autonomous time, manual time, total robot weight and robot cost is calculated.